harel-coffee/CLIM-auto/MetabDeletionNNMF/README.md

 Copy-number alterations data for ovarian tumors (TCGA) and ovarian cancer cell-lines (CCLE) obtained from cBioPortal.
 Mutation data for ovarian tumors for the most frequently mutated genes in ovarian cancer reported in the COSMIC database.

 # Libraries
 Uses the nnmf() function built-into MATLAB for consensus feature NNMF.
-Relevant study cited in the manuscript.

 # Output
 k: user-defined number of clusters.